Meal Prep Greek Mason Jar Salad

 Recipe Ingredients

-Ingredients in bowls for Greek Mason Jar Salads on a white marble countertop.
+Labeled ingredients for a Greek mason jar salad on a white marble countertop.

 • Dressing – We use a store-bought balsamic vinaigrette, but any homemade or store-bought salad dressing will work.
 Or, add a drizzle of olive oil and balsamic glaze.